jayeetaghosh/POC/README.md

 ```
 docker stop <name or id>
 ```
-Use docker attach to attach your terminal’s standard input, output, and error (or any combination of the three) to a running container using the container’s ID or name.
+Use docker attach to attach your terminals standard input, output, and error (or any combination of the three) to a running container using the containers ID or name.
 This allows you to view its ongoing output or to control it interactively, as though the commands were running directly in your terminal.
 Note: The attach command will display the output of the ENTRYPOINT/CMD process.
 This can appear as if the attach command is hung when in fact the process may simply not be interacting with the terminal at that time.

 You can attach to the same contained process multiple times simultaneously, from different sessions on the Docker host.